charles-plessy/CAGEr/benchmarks/unique-signif.md

 sy    <- signif(y, 2)
 ```

-`DataFrame` tables are are coerced to `data.frame` objects by the
+`DataFrame` tables are coerced to `data.frame` objects by the
-`duplicated.DataTable` function, therefore execution times are similar.
+`duplicated.DataFrame` function, therefore execution times are similar.

 ```r